Program Overview & Goals

 Where do the groups go?

 Priddy Experience groups travel to a variety of service and recreation sites in close proximity to Colorado Springs.
-Students engage in service ranging from Habitat for Humanity and National Forests to Rocky Mountain Field Institute and the Care and Share Food Bank of Southern Colorado.
+Students engage in services ranging from Habitat for Humanity and National Forests to Rocky Mountain Field Institute and the Care and Share Food Bank of Southern Colorado.
 In addition to providing these sites with many working hands for important projects, many sites also encourage students to explore concepts closely tied to the site, such as sustainable farming, community development, and environmental stewardship.
+We offer students to explore various outdoor recreation areas around Colorado Springs so that students can gain a sense of what Colorado Springs and greater Colorado offer in terms of outdoor recreation.
+Additionally, we offer local days to our students to familiarize themselves with downtown, local businesses, transportation, parks and museums, etc.

 Explore Outdoor Education